box/developer.box.com/content/guides/tooling/sdks/sdk-versioning.md

   <Tile type="info" title="4.
 No Active Development" href="/guides/tooling/sdks/sdk-versioning/#box-core-sdk-versions-and-artifacts-overview">
     If you have an existing application that you don't plan to change:

     **Action** Ensure your package manager includes the specific version of the SDK version to prevent accidental updates.
-We strongly recommend upgrading to the major version which includes consolidated packages to receive ongoing security patches and improvements.
+We strongly recommend upgrading to the major version, which includes consolidated packages, to receive ongoing security patches and improvements.
   </Tile>
 </TileGrid>